 Excluding files

-Exclude specific files or patterns when syncing:
+Exclude specific files or patterns during synchronization.
+For example:

 rclone sync /path/to/local/directory do-spaces:your-bucket-name --exclude "*.tmp" --exclude "cache/**"